brentcroft/pi-cam-object-detection-service/kit/cam/README.md

 The service runs continually unless:

-1. The number of consecutive images with no detections exceeds *LOG_UNDETECTED_MAX_SEQ* in  in **./cam.properties**
+1. The number of consecutive images with no detections exceeds *LOG_UNDETECTED_MAX_SEQ* in **./cam.properties**
 2. **SUSPENDED=1** occurs in **./service.properties**
 3. The service is otherwise killed

-The service will attempt to restart regularly (assuming the cron job is set).
+NB: The service will attempt to restart regularly if the cron job is set.

+## Flow
+The service starts when the python file **./lib/cam.py** is executed.

-The service performs the following sequence:
+The service first performs the following initialisation sequence:

-* Re-read **./service.properties** & **./cam.properties**.
+* read **./service.properties** & **./cam.properties**.
+* maybe cache the graph and label files if not found locally
+* initialise the graph
+* initialise the camera
+* initialise the current detection frame
+* start the camera

+The service then opens a TensorFlow Session repeats the following sequence forever, or until interrupted.

+* re-read **./service.properties** & **./cam.properties**
-* Take a camera image.
+* take a camera image
-* Take a crop from the image and submit it to an Object Detection graph.
+* take a crop from the image and submit it to an Object Detection graph
-* Store any detection results and the images to which they relate.
+* store any detection results and the images to which they relate
-* Maybe create boxed images.
+* maybe create boxed images
-* Maybe adjust the crop frame, tracking detections.
+* maybe adjust the crop frame, tracking detections

-This sequence is specified in the python file is **./lib/cam.py**.

-**cam.py** opens a TensorFlow Session and starts detecting forever, or until interrupted.
+NB: Once the camera is started, its properties are never refreshed; the service has to be restarted to change camera properties.

+## Customization
-It defines four functions with default implementations to be modified as required.
+The python file **./lib/cam.py** defines four functions with default implementations to be modified as required.

 A detection filter that returns Tue or False: